Suzhou: Skyscrapers

-Gate to the East is a 301.8 meter, 74-story skyscraper in Suzhou's central business district, built in 2015 at a cost of 700 million USD and is currently the tallest building in Suzhou.
+Gate to the East is a 301.8-meter, 74-story skyscraper in Suzhou's central business district, built in 2015 at a cost of US$700 million and is currently the tallest building in Suzhou.

+Suzhou IFS is a 450 m building home to 95 floors near Gate to the East.
+You can see the tower from Huqiu, which is a special tourist attraction in Suzhou.

 Pan Gate

 Pan Gate is on the southwest corner of the Main Canal or encircling canal of Suzhou.
-Originally built during the Warring States Period in the state of Wu, historians estimate it to be around 2,500 years old.
+Originally built during the Warring States period in the state of Wu, historians estimate it to be around 2,500 years old.
 It is now part of the Pan Gate Scenic Area.
 It is known for the "three landmarks of Pan Gate".
 They are the Ruiguang Pagoda, the earliest pagoda in Suzhou built in 247 BC, the Wu Gate Bridge, the entrance to the gate at that time over the water passage and the highest bridge in Suzhou at the time, and the Pan Gate.
 The Ruigang Pagoda is constructed of brick with wooden platforms and has Buddhist carvings at its base.